-The Foundation Programme (FP) is designed to help all pharmacists working in a patient-facing role in Northern Ireland to acquire the practical knowledge and skills necessary for them to deliver safe and effective pharmaceutical care to individual patients.
+The Foundation Programme (FP) is a work-based programme designed to support early-career pharmacists to develop the knowledge and skills necessary to deliver safe and effective pharmaceutical care to patients.

-In order to successfully complete the Foundation Programme, pharmacists must submit their FP portfolio of evidence, developed during their in-practice training, to NICPLD for verification.
-FP pharmacists must also undertake a final interview assessment.
-Details of the FP assessment process can be found in the FP handbook.
-On successful completion of both parts of the assessment process (portfolio and interview), FP pharmacists will be issued with a Certificate of Completion.
+To successfully complete the Foundation Programme, pharmacists must submit their FP portfolio of evidence developed during their in-practice training to NICPLD for assessment.
+Candidates whose portfolio meets the required standard will be issued with a Certificate of Completion.